hemeac/kiwiTechTree/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ### Additional Licenses and attributions:

-Some files were based on config files originally created by _Zee and redistributed under the same MIT license.
+Tech tree reconfigs were based on config files originally created by _Zee and redistributed under the same MIT license.
+Additional config files are likely to be influenced by their respective mod creators and the respective licenses of the config files are noted within the mod files within each subfolder in GameData\KiwiAerospace\TechTree\Configurations\Mods

 Icons from Community Tech Tree by Nertea were modified and included in this mod and are licensed under Creative Commons Attribution-NonCommercial 4.0.